EigenFlowIO/MandelViewer/README.md

 | Less Detail    | Decreases iteration count by 10%            |
 | Mouse Click    | Re-centers the view on the clicked point    |

-## Example Projects Inspired by This Tool

-- Interactive fractal zoom explorers
-- Teaching tools for complex numbers and iterative algorithms
-- Visual introductions to chaos and fractal geometry

 ## Potential Extensions

 - Save and load custom views